meitarazar/IC-Map-Resource-Display-Trigger-Injector/README.md

 1. Press 'Add Triggers!' and the magic will happen!

 ### Unupgradable maps!
-Maps that don't meet the following requirements:
+Maps have to meet the following requirements in order to be upgradeable:
-- The map don't have an entity group named 'resources'
+- There is no entity group named 'resources'
-- The map don't have a trigger named 'resources_on'
+- There is no trigger named 'resources_on'
-- The map don't have a trigger named 'resources_off'
+- There is no trigger named 'resources_off'

 ### [Releases](https://github.com/meitarazar/IC-Map-Resource-Unveiler/releases)